azurecrystalz/azurecrystalz.github.io/source/_posts/ev3ns-mainstory-A-p1.md

 {% endbubble %}

 {% bubble Raito %}
 Hmmm?
-Kinari, would you happen to be a Virgo with Mercury as your ruling planet?
+Kinari, would you happen to be a Virgo with Mercury as your ruling planet?[^10]

 You strike me as a serious revolutionary.
 {% endbubble %}